icl-rocketry/cansat/README.md

 ## Instructions for Operation of the CanSat

 Upon connecting the power, the CanSat should turn on automatically and begin setup.
 The **green** LED will turn on to indicate this, and will remain on as long as it is powered.
+Once setup has completed, the buzzer will do a short beep to indicate it has begun recording data.

 ### Errors